-Yes, actually what's really interesting is that you know, there is that obvious stroma, as you know, somebody said, I kicked myself a band, here's my ACJ up in the air.
-Right. but there are the atrium Arctic versions as well.
-You know, you still need to be careful whether there is true a traumatic, I know, trauma at all, or there has been subtle minor trauma, or there has been through peated over you.
-So there is some element of traumatic elements, but we tend to see patients rarely Vanguard, but there are patients who have collagen disorders who have generalized laxity that also get ACJ problems.
+Yes, actually what's really interesting is that there is that obvious trauma, as you know, somebody said, I kicked myself a band, here's my ACJ up in the air.
 Right.
-In fact, you know, I think firstly that even in patients who have ACG pain, right, without any trauma is usually due to some kind of micro instability because most people know that ACJ arthritis is part of growing up, right?
+But there are the atramautic versions as well.
+You know, you still need to be careful whether there is true atraumatic, no trauma at all, or there has been subtle minor trauma, or there has been repeated overuse.
+So there is some element of traumatic elements, but we tend to see patients rarely, thank God, but there are patients who have collagen disorders, who have generalised laxity that also get ACJ problems.
+Right.
+In fact, you know, I think personally that even in patients who have ACJ pain, right, without any trauma is usually due to some kind of micro instability because most people know that ACJ arthritis is part of growing up, right?

-By the time you have gray hair, most people have ACJ.
+By the time you have gray hair, most people have ACJ arthritis.
 Why is that?
-Because you know that the joint is the size of your nail on your thumb, right?
+Because the joint is the size of your nail on your thumb, right?
 It's tiny.
-And throughout your life, you know, the collarbone is the only bone that connects your shoulder to the rest of your body.
-So throughout your life, you have this tiny joint that is taking all the forces from arm and transmitting to your body.
+And throughout your life, the collarbone is the only bone that connects your shoulder to the rest of your body.
+So throughout your life, you have this tiny joint that is taking all the forces from your arm and transmitting to your body.
 And with time the joint wears out.
-So if you see more 40 year olds, especially people that have, you know, done sports and activity in their life, they will have imaging to show that they have ACP arthritis, but that is not symptomatic arthritis.
-That is just normal part of growing up.
-Basically, as I say, it's normal age related changes and they're normal, they're all hurt.
-They don't have stupidity, but you see some people that have normal looking at CJs and they have pain.
+So if you see more 40 year olds, especially people that have done sports and activity in their life, they will have imaging to show that they have ACJ arthritis, but that is not symptomatic arthritis.
+That is just a normal part of growing up basically, as I say, it's normal age-related changes and they're normal, they all hurt.
+They don't have instability, but you see some people that have normal looking ACJs and they have pain.
 Of course, you see some people that have some arthritic changes that have been as well.
-And invariably, if you look deep in the side, it is not the arthritis perhaps that caused the pain, but it is that movement in the joint that aggravates the inflammation.
+And invariably, if you look deep inside, it is not the arthritis perhaps that caused the pain, but it is that movement in the joint that aggravates the inflammation.
 Right?
-So if you can have a joint ACJ that is stiff as anything it's course, it won't because it's not moving.
-Whereas if you have something that is moving a little bit in the rubs, then that causes pain.
-So you do have a traumatic causes of ACJ pain that I personally think is due to instability as well.
+So if you can have a joint, ACJ that is stiff as anything, of course, it won't hurt because it's not moving.
+Whereas if you have something that is moving a little bit and it rubs, then that causes pain.
+So you do have atraumatic causes of ACJ pain that I personally think is due to instability as well.

-I was just thinking whether a particular sports might be vulnerable to it through reuse.
-And I know it's not a joint that one normally thinks of as being subject to overuse, but perhaps rowers or gymnasts do they do they have particular problems?
+I was just thinking whether a particular sport might be vulnerable to it through overuse.
+And I know it's not a joint that one normally thinks of as being subject to overuse, but perhaps rowers or gymnasts, do they have particular problems?

-So I tend to the cohort that I tend to see quite a bit is actually weightlifters, right?
-So professional weightlifters tend to have a lot of ACG changes.
-They tend to have occasionally they get a condition called osteolysis, right?
-So not just arthritis, but the end of the clavicle breastfeed starts breaking down because of the over pressure.
+So the cohort that I tend to see quite a bit is actually weightlifters, right?
+So professional weightlifters tend to have a lot of ACJ changes.
+Occasionally they get a condition called osteolysis, right?
+So not just arthritis, but the end of the clavicle basically starts breaking down because of the over pressure.
 You know, every joint, like every ligament goes through a process of remodeling.
-We always breaking and rehearing.
-And when you have braking going at a slightly higher rate than reheal, and you tend to see that most utilizes and those tend, tend to recover pretty quickly, or they usually require some conservative treatment and they do well, very rarely.
-They don't require any surgery
+We're always breaking and rehealing.
+And when you have breaking going at a slightly higher rate than rehealing you tend to see that osteolysis and those tend to recover pretty quickly, or they usually require some conservative treatment and they do well.
+Very rarely they require any surgery.

-Quickly just through normal rest and a gentler or different exercise, do they?
+They recover quickly just through normal rest and a gentler or different exercise, do they?